wilsonmar/wilsonmar.github.io/_posts/2023-01-09-contributing.md

 ### Our Pledge

 In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to make participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.

-### Code Reviews

-- **Review the code, not the author.** Look for and suggest improvements without disparaging or insulting the author.
-Provide actionable feedback and explain your reasoning.

-- **You are not your code.** When your code is critiqued, questioned, or constructively criticized, remember that you are not your code.
-Do not take code review personally.

-- **Always do your best.** No one writes bugs on purpose.
-Do your best, and learn from your mistakes.

-- Kindly note any violations to the guidelines specified in this document.

 ### Standards of Conduct